kchapelier/SimpleMidiInput.js/README.md

 };
 ```

-Here we instanciate SimpleMidiInput as a wrapper for the first midi input.
+Here we instanciate SimpleMidiInput and attach it to all the MIDI inputs.

 ```js
 smi.on('noteOn', function(data) {